jrehor/kcc/README.md

  `i$1981-02-01         /integer representation of dates is puzzling at first -15674

- 15674+1981-02-01      /add 15674 days to Feb 1 1981, mystery solved, a date is just an offset of:
+ 15674+1981-02-01      /add 15674 days and the mystery is solved, dates are simply offsets of:
 2024-01-01

 ```

-There is more to be learned about the type system
+There is more to be said about the type system, but we have enough to proceed.

 ### no stinking loops